¸´ÔÓÐÔÎÄÕª NO£º2004.24

 Light emitting diodes and other systems that contain mesoscale components are

-assembled by micro-robotic "tweezers" that pick up individual devices and place
+assembled by micro-robotic "tweezers" that pick up individual devices

 them on pre-selected positions on a chip surface.